amieres/FsDepend/README.md

     FSI_0002+CommonDefs+Globals.capacity               100
     FSI_0002+CommonDefs+Globals.connectionString       "some connection string"
     NoMore <fun:tryAcceptD@1241-4>

+One interesting thing to notice here is that even though `tryAcceptD` has `readCreateReservationsD` as a dependency this one does not show in the list.
+Instead its dependents show.
+That means that as defined `readCreateReservationsD` cannot be injected.

+If we wanted to inject it then we could add the following:

+    let readCreateReservationsDD = Depend.depend0 <@ readCreateReservationsD @>

+    let tryAccept8D = Depend.depend {
+        let! capacity                = capacityD
+        let! readCreateReservationsD = readCreateReservationsDD
+        let! readReservations2
+           , createReservation2      = readCreateReservationsD
+        return
+        ...

+by defining `readCreateReservationsDD` as a dependency of a dependency using `Depend.depend0` it allows us to also replace `readCreateReservationsD`.
+Not when we print the dependencies it shows:

+    FSI_0004+CommonDefs+DB.createReservation           <fun:getName2@1776-1>
+    FSI_0004+CommonDefs+DB.readReservations            <fun:getName2@1776-1>
+    FSI_0004+CommonDefs+Globals.capacity               100
+    FSI_0004+CommonDefs+Globals.connectionString       "some connection string"
+    FSI_0004+DependWay.readCreateReservationsD         Dependency
+      (Some
+         ("FSI_0004+CommonDefs+Globals.connectionString", "some connection string"),
+       <fun:bindR@1813-9>)
+    NoMore <fun:tryAccept8D@2779-6>
 ## Generic functions

 Generic functions cannot be used directly, for instance, the following code causes an error: